jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 -------

-Aside from data storage and data transfer fees, the costs associated with using |DDBlong| are calculated based on the provisioned throughput capacity of your table (see the `|DDBlong| pricing details
+Aside from data storage and data transfer fees, the costs associated with using |DDBlong| are calculated based on the provisioned throughput capacity of your table (see the :DDB:`Amazon DynamoDB pricing details
-<http://aws.amazon.com/dynamodb/pricing/>`_).
+<pricing>`).
 Throughput is measured in units of Write Capacity and Read Capacity.
 The
 |DDBlong| homepage says:

     A unit of read capacity represents one strongly consistent read per second (or two eventually consistent reads per